rguides

 resp_body_json()

 POST requests send data to create or update resources.
-Use req_body_json() for JSON payloads:
+Use req_body_json() for JSON payloads, which automatically sets the Content-Type header and serializes R lists to JSON:

 request("https://httpbin.org/post") |>